BCH709 Introduction to Bioinformatics: Compile and Software installation

 $ conda update -n bch709 --all

-Uninstall package from the environment
+To uninstall a package from the environment:

-$ conda uninstall <package name>
+$ conda uninstall <package-name>

 $ conda deactivate